-16.16 The basecoats (20 kg of weberend LAC, weberend LAC Rapid or weberwall brick external adhesive to 5 litres of potable water) are prepared.
+16.17 The basecoats (20 kg of weberend LAC, weberend LAC Rapid or weberwall brick external adhesive to 5 litres of potable water) are prepared.

-16.17 To provide the necessary reinforcement, stress patches of reinforcing mesh (approximate size 250 by 250 mm) are applied with basecoat, diagonally over the insulation slabs at the corners of openings (see Figure 6).
+16.18 To provide the necessary reinforcement, stress patches of reinforcing mesh (approximate size 250 by 250 mm) are applied with basecoat, diagonally over the insulation slabs at the corners of openings (see Figure 6).
 Angle beads and stop beads are positioned in accordance with the Certificate holder's installation instructions.

-16.18 The basecoat is applied in two passes.
+16.19 The basecoat is applied in two passes.
 The first layer of basecoat is applied progressively by trowel or spray machine to the surface of the dry insulation to achieve an approximate thickness of 3 mm.

-16.19 Reinforcing mesh is applied and immediately embedded into the basecoat using a trowel, and overlapped at all mesh joints by at least 100 mm.
+16.20 Reinforcing mesh is applied and immediately embedded into the basecoat using the trowel, and overlapped at all mesh joints by not less than 100 mm.
 For systems other than the weberwall brick system, a further layer of basecoat is applied to give an overall minimum thickness of 6 mm, and the surface ruled level.
 For synthetic finish applications, the basecoat must be finished with a sponge float as the basecoat starts to 'take up', working in a figure-of-eight motion.
-The basecoat must be allowed to dry/cure (minimum 24 hours for weberend LAC Rapid basecoat and a minimum of three days for weberend LAC basecoat) before the application of the primer/finishing coat (weberend LAC Rapid does not require a primer).
+The basecoat must be allowed to dry/cure (minimum 24 hours for weberend LAC Rapid basecoat and a minimum of 3 days for weberend LAC basecoat) before the application of the primer/finishing coat (weberend LAC rapid does not require a primer).

-16.20 For the weberwall brick system, a 3 mm thick layer of weberwall brick external adhesive is applied over the wet first layer of basecoat to give an overall minimum thickness of 6 mm using a 10 mm square-notched trowel to comb through the adhesive, to prepare the wet adhesive for application of weberwall brick.
+16.21 For the weberwall brick system, a 3 mm thick layer of weberwall brick external adhesive is applied over the wet first layer of basecoat to give an overall minimum thickness of 6 mm using a 10 mm square notched trowel to comb through the adhesive, to prepare the wet adhesive for application of weberwall brick.

-16.21 The reinforcing mesh must be free of wrinkles and completely covered, and the required minimum thickness of basecoat achieved.
+16.22 It is important to make sure that the reinforcing mesh is free of wrinkles and completely covered, and that the required minimum thickness of basecoat is achieved.